 Because I was selling this and wanted to keep my costs down, I only added three wire baskets, but if it were mine, I may have tried to squeeze on a fourth basket.

 Here is the hanging produce bin staged on my fence with some fall items.
 I really like that the baskets are removable.
 I also love the colors of the baskets against the black shutter.

 Would you believe these wire baskets came from Dollar General?
 They were $6 each.

 The hanging produce bin with wire baskets sold at Glendale 2016.
 It went home to a very nice couple, regular customers that were in a hurry to get to my booth before all the headboard benches were gone.
 They also took home the simple headboard bench.

-I made a much smaller version out of a cabinet door that you can see on the Homeright DIY site.
+I made a much smaller DIY Vegetable Bin out of a cabinet door.
 It’s great for a small family or a single person.
 Because I used baskets from The $$ Tree, it was a much more frugal project.

 I of course would need the smaller one, which one would YOU need?